MrMCG/eMgin/README.md

 eMgin
 =====

-First attempt at game engine technology and creating a game
+First attempt at game engine technology/creating a game to further my understanding of git and game engines.